 There are two exams (European History and U.S. History) that give students a choice of several essay topics.
 These exams feature a sheet of labels with question choices shrinkwrapped with the free-response booklets.
-When students unseal the shrinkwrapped section, these labels should be put aside on the students' desks until completion of Section II.
+When students remove the shrinkwrap from the Section II packet, these labels should be put aside on the students' desks until completion of Section II.
 At the conclusion of the free-response section, students are instructed to apply the appropriate label on the front cover of their Section II booklet, indicating their essay choices.